PhDP/Moritz/README.md

 The program is written in C++14.
 Tested on Linux 64-bit with clang++ 4.0 and g++ 6.3.0.

+The program outputs xml files for info and a graphml file for the network of communities.
+The python folder has scripts to extract information from the raw results.

 ## Reference

 Working paper: http://arxiv.org/abs/1203.1790